frida/frida-website/_i18n/en/_docs/hacking.md

 ### Building frida-gum

-A user would normally not build a component by hand and instead just invoke the toplevel Makefile.
-However, when porting we recommend focusing on just one module at a time and get its tests passing before moving on to the next one.
-We'll start with *frida-gum*, which is the low-level foundation of *frida-core*.
+A user would normally not build a component by hand and instead invoke the toplevel Makefile.
+However, when porting we recommend focusing on one module at a time and get its tests passing before moving on to the next one.
+We'll start with frida-gum, which is the low-level foundation of frida-core.

-Let's first use the top-level Makefile to just bootstrap the basics:
+Let's first use the top-level Makefile to bootstrap the basics:

 {% highlight bash %}
 $ make build/frida-linux-mips/lib/pkgconfig/frida-gum-1.0.pc
 {% endhighlight %}

-That may not actually succeed in building *frida-gum*, but should at least get the environment set up, configure script generated, etc.
+This may not actually succeed in building frida-gum, but should at least get the environment set up.

-Now let's change the working directory to *frida-gum* and rinse and repeat this until all is well:
+Now let's change the working directory to frida-gum and rinse and repeat this until all is well:

 {% highlight bash %}
-$ (. ../build/frida-env-linux-mips.rc && make -C ../build/tmp-linux-mips/frida-gum)
+$ (. ../build/frida-env-linux-mips.rc && ninja -C ../build/tmp-linux-mips/frida-gum)
 $ scp ../build/tmp-linux-mips/frida-gum/tests/gum-tests target:/tmp/
 $ ssh target "/tmp/gum-tests"
 {% endhighlight %}